-The \texttt{OpenSkel} proposes optimizations to boost the performance.
+\texttt{OpenSkel} proposes optimizations to improve performance.
 One specific technique is the use of helper threads (HTs) that do not change the state of the application.
-Their main objective is to prefetch data, bringing them to the caches.
-HTs can be used if there are idle cores in the system.
-More specifically, idle cores that share cache levels with cores running transactions.
+Their main objective is to prefetch data and bring them to the caches.
+HTs can be used if there are idle cores in the system, specifically, idle cores that share cache levels with cores running transactions.

-For the tests, they chose 5 five applications from \texttt{STAMP}~\cite{STAMP} benchmark that present the worklist pattern: intruder, kmeans, labyrinth, vacation, and yada.
+For the tests, they chose five applications from the \texttt{STAMP}~\cite{STAMP} benchmark suite that present a worklist pattern: intruder, kmeans, labyrinth, vacation, and yada.
 These applications were modified to use the \texttt{OpenSkel} framework.
 The underlying STM system used to manage transactional operations was \texttt{TinySTM}~\cite{TinySTM2}.
-Results indicate that, overall, the proposed framework improves the performance of applications, including when compared to an oracle approach.
+The results indicate that, in general, the proposed framework improves the performance of applications, including when compared to an oracle approach.

-In \cite{Goes:2014} the \texttt{OpenSkel} framework was extended, adding a new module responsible to deal with memory affinity.
+In \cite{Goes:2014}, the \texttt{OpenSkel} framework was extended, adding a new module responsible for dealing with memory affinity.
 The main focus is to improve the performance of STM applications on NUMA architectures, by using page allocation policies.
 The HTs used for prefetching data together with page allocation policies were integrated into a mechanism called \texttt{SkelAff}, a submodule of \texttt{OpenSkel}, responsible to improve the memory affinity.
 Since the framework knows the next work unit that needs to be executed, \texttt{SkelAff} can trigger an HT to prefetch data that will be required soon in advance.
-Besides, it can allocate memory pages close to a specific thread if the mechanism knows in advance that there are work-units in the queue to be executed that are memory-related with work-units being executed.
+In addition, it can allocate memory pages close to a specific thread if the mechanism knows in advance that there are work-units in the queue to be executed that are memory-related to work-units being executed.
 The memory page policies can be \textit{bind} or \textit{cyclic}.
 The \textit{bind} allocation reduces the access latency by binding data used by a thread on a single NUMA node.
 On the other hand, \textit{cyclic} distributes memory pages using a round-robin strategy, focusing on load balance.
 By using information about the work-units, \texttt{OpenSkel} chooses the best memory page allocation policy and triggers HTs when necessary.